dojo/framework/src/has/README.md

 ### Code Style

 This repository uses [`prettier`](https://prettier.io/) for code styling rules and formatting.
-A pre-commit hook is installed automatically and configured to run `prettier` against all staged files as per the configuration in the projects `package.json`.
+A pre-commit hook is installed automatically and configured to run `prettier` against all staged files as per the configuration in the project's `package.json`.

 An additional npm script to run `prettier` (with write set to `true`) against all `src` and `test` project files is available by running: